FAQs

 Can I return my items at a branch library?

-Yes, your items can be returned at any library location in the Lafayette Public Library system regardless of where the item was checked out.
-All locations have an after hours book return.
+Yes, your items can be returned at any library location in the Lafayette Public Library System, regardless of where the item was checked out.
+All library branches have an after-hours book return.

 Renewing